rohanmaddamsetti/parallyze/README.md

 In all cases, the user should be able to specify only examining coding regions, or just nonsynonymous and synonymous mutations, or just synonymous mutations.

 ###Procedure 1: Gene mutation frequency.
-For each gene, what is the frequency of mutation for all of my pooled experimental lineages compared to a null distribution?
+For each gene, what is the frequency of mutation for all of my pooled experimental lineages compared to a simulated null distribution?

 Genomes from evolution experiment.
 Assume all independent, i.e. star phylogeny.